junnanwu/junnanwu.github.io/_English/English.md

   Given how **ubiquitous** this library is, the impact of the exploit (full server control), and how easy it is to exploit, the impact of this vulnerability is quite **severe**.
 We're calling it "Log4Shell" for short.

+### 12/24

+- scrape

+  （艰难地）凑集，抓取

+  A `scrape_config` section specifies a set of targets and parameters describing how to scrape them.

+  How frequently to scrape targets from this job.

+- malformed

+  异常

+   The only possible returned error is ErrBadPattern, when pattern is malformed.

+### 12/28

+- remediation

+  补救措施

+  The simplest remediation is to set the JVM option `-Dlog4j2.formatMsgNoLookups=true` and restart each node of the cluster.

+- moderate

+  中等

+  Log4J 1.2 has a separate vulnerability CVE-2021-009, rated moderate.

+- underlying

+  底层

+  We have identified a possible use of Java in an underlying service for Altinity.Cloud log storage.

+- flaw

+  缺陷

+  A flaw was found in the Java logging library Apache Log4j in version 1.x.

+- impacted

+  受影响的

+  Who is impacted?

+- Vendor

+  供应商

+  Checking Vendor Software Versions.